Iran tanker shifts position but still at anchor off Gibraltar

 Gibraltar lifted the detention order on Thursday but the vessel’s fate was further complicated by the United States, which made a last-ditch legal appeal to hold it.

+The Gibraltar Chronicle newspaper reported that the vessel was unlikely to sail before Sunday, citing an unnamed source who added that it was waiting for six new crew members including a captain to arrive that day.

+A lawyer for the Grace 1’s current captain also told the newspaper that his client had asked to be replaced.

-A Reuters reporter in Gibraltar said the vessel appeared to be moving and more smoke could be seen coming from the funnel than in recent days.
-However it was not clear that the ship was actually leaving and it still appeared to be at anchor.
+The vessel had appeared to be moving and more smoke could be seen coming from the funnel than in recent days.
+However, it was not clear that the ship was actually leaving, and it still appeared to be at anchor.

 Refinitiv data did not show the vessel moving.